Much has been said about HIGH blood pressure and its natural remedies. What about LOW blood pressure?

 - A pinch of cinnamon powder

-- Mix all the above in ~500ml (half quart) hot water and sip warm.
+- Mix all the above into your favorite herbal tea, serve and sip warm.

 Note: Turmeric can stain so be careful not to spill on your clothes.
 If you’re pregnant or on medication, refrain from taking this tea.